 I was first introduced to Uber when I went to Chicago with a friend, they were doing all the booking, I just jumped in for the ride.
 I didn’t exactly have the greatest first impressions of the service.
 Our first car was similar to a 1.1l European car where the back seat isn’t really big enough for 2 children, let alone 3 grown adults.
 The 2nd driver was telling us his life story and all the girls he’s got lined up and the 3rd was missing 3 out of 6 wheel bolts on the rear tyre…I’m surprised it didn’t fly off.

-Ok, so it’s pretty minor in reality, but it happens, and this particular ‘scam’ probably happens in a lot more places, I’ve just been lucky to have not come across it before!
+Ok, so it’s pretty minor in reality, but it happens, and this particular Budapest scam probably happens in a lot more places, I’ve just been lucky to have not come across it before!
 It annoyed me more than anything that I’d got caught out by something so small.
-But Budapest there’s a chance you may come across wet tissue stuffed in the money return slot of transport ticket machines.
+But I experienced and I feel like I should make others aware of it!
+In Budapest there’s a chance you may come across wet tissue stuffed in the money return slot of (tram) transport ticket machines.